tychio/HTML5Uploader/README.md

         });
     });

-All right,I suggest that `set` is necessary.Because I think the default options aren't to your taste.Furthermore,There is two attributes are type of function for progress and preview in options.
+All right,I suggest that `set` is necessary.Because I think the default options aren't to your taste.

     uploader.set({
         max_size:               2*1024*1024,//2MB,limted size